MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-get-the-email-address-of-a-contact-item.md

 ---
-title: "Get the Email Address of a Contact Item"
+title: "Get the email address of a Contact item"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 032f7242-5500-1e21-06d3-b2d947eb1043
 description: "Last modified: June 25, 2012"
 ---

-# Get the Email Address of a Contact Item
+# Get the email address of a Contact item

 **Applies to**: Outlook

 This topic shows how to obtain the value of a named property that represents the email address of an Microsoft Outlook 2010 or Microsoft Outlook 2013 Contact item.